 The Low FODMAP Diet is the most effective dietary treatment of IBS.
 It is an elimination diet that removes highly fermentable foods which people with IBS have trouble digesting.
 As with all elimination diets- it is a temporary diet to be followed until your symptoms are under control at which point foods are strategically reintroduced to pinpoint which ones do and don’t work for you.

 If you haven’t tried the Low FODMAP diet, let me tell you- it’s a game changer.
-You can try it with my free 10 Day Banish the Bloat meal plan.
-Sign up for my newsletter below to receive it for free.
+You can try it with my free 7-Day Debloat Meal Plan for IBS.
+Download it here.